james2doyle/ohdoylerules.com/content/tricks/how-i-use-ai-in-sublime-text.md

 Given the proliferation of AI tools, it has never been easier to generate plugins for Sublime.
 I found an existing plugin that I liked, forked it, and made my own changes.
 I called the plugin [sublime-simpleai](https://github.com/james2doyle/sublime-simpleai) and it has two main features: *"complete the current line"* and *"prompt with the current file or selection"*.

 The way this plugin works is that it supports OpenAI-compatible API endpoints and sends one-off requests to them.
 The plugin itself is very basic.
+I have been using [ZenMux (referral)](https://zenmux.ai/invite/8BNVDF) quite a bit lately as it has access to a lot of the recent open models.

 The reason it is not pinned to a specific API is that I like to bounce around to multiple LLMs depending on the task.
 I also like to test out new releases when they come out.
 This helps me do that.